its-me-saurav/Banking-Management-System-TSF/README.md

 # Banking-Management-System-TSF

-The sparrks Foundation internship project "Banking Management System" A Web Application used to transfer money between multiple users (Project contains 10 dummy users).
+The Sparks Foundation internship project "Banking Management System" A Web Application used to transfer money between multiple users (Project contains 10 dummy users).

 Stack used -